phorkyas-tg/arrows/README.md

   * level complete bonus

 * more levels
-  * lvl 6 target practice with 2 targets
-  * lvl 7 faster mowing robot from right to left that kills hero if they hit
+  * lvl 7 mowing robot from right to left that kills hero if they hit and have 2 lives
   * lvl 8 coffee machine shooting beans
   * ...